aosokin/graphCutDynamicMex_BoykovKolmogorov/README.txt

 USING THE CODE
 -----------------------------

-0) Install MATLAB and one of the supported compcdilers
+0) Install MATLAB and one of the supported compilers

 1) Run build_graphCutDynamicMex.m